rwahowa/Docker/Docker-3-Moodle/README.md

 Give it time to finish setting up everything, including installing moodle.
 The username and password for `localhost:8080/admin` based on bitnami, is `user` and `bitnami`.

-## Password and environment variables:
+## Password and environment variables

 You can set up environment variables in your docker-compose to set a password, user and so much more.
 Just add the new variable under the environment section.
 The following are some that relate to your Moodle software.
 More can be found in the [Bitanami Moodle Docker page](https://hub.docker.com/r/bitnami/moodle/).